Know Thyself as a Virtual Reality Ethics e-Symposium / May 17, 2021

 9:00AM – 4:30PM MST, hosted on Zoom

-As we work towards creating a set of ethical guidelines for working creatively with medical scan data in VR, we will be troubling some of the ethical issues surrounding health data ownership and privacy with a full-day e-Symposium.
-Below is a schedule for the day with information about our keynote speakers and workshop leaders.
-To reserve a place in the workshop, please complete this form.
+As we work towards creating a set of ethical guidelines for working creatively with medical scan data in VR, we hosted a full-day e-Symposium in order to trouble some of the ethical issues surrounding health data ownership and privacy.
+Below is information about our guest speakers, their presentations in video form and also as transcripts.

 9:00AM Marilène Oliver / Welcome, opening remarks